 The Dixon family lived at 100 Flournoy St. in

 Chicago.
-Arthur Dixon and his wife, Anna (nicknamed
+Arthur and Anna, (nicknamed Annie)

-year old Leah (sometimes spelled Leigh) F. Dixon (b.1888) and
+Their daughters, Leah (sometimes spelled Leigh) F. Dixon (b.1888) and

-in the Elmwood Cemetery in Yorkville, Illinois.
+Arthur buried his family at the Elmwood Cemetery in Yorkville, Illinois.

 In 1903 Arthur Dixon worked